How to dry and cure cannabis

 How to cure marijuana

-When buds are done drying and have been trimmed, the initial amount of moisture is out of the buds and it’s time to cure your weed.
+When buds are done drying and have been trimmed, the initial amount of moisture is out and it’s time to cure your weed.

 For curing, you’ll be storing finished buds in containers—typically airtight glass jars—to stop the loss of moisture, and to preserve flavors and aromas.
 Curing usually takes two weeks to a month, and humidity inside curing containers needs to be between 55-65%.